Jovin2525/SC1015-Mini-Project/README.md

 ## What have we learnt from this project
 - Identifying and cleaning of invalid data from a dataset through exploration of data
-- Data Visualisation through recommended Plotly
+- Interactive Data Visualisation through Plotly (recommended)
 - Conversion of a categorical type value to numerical type, through the use of One-Hot Encoding and Label Encoding
 - Random Forest Regression
 - Gradient Boosted Regression